mikevalstar/mcp-cookbook/.cookbook/docs-1.md

 ### 1. Create file & function

-Create a new file in the src/lib folder, this shoudl have the same name as the function you will be creating.
+Create a new file in the src/lib folder, this should have the same name as the function you will be creating.

 Inside this file cerate your function.

-Youy can look at `src/lib/recipieRead.ts` as a good example of this
+You can look at `src/lib/recipieRead.ts` as a good example of this

 ### 2. Write JSDocs